White Earth Nation

 The White Earth Band of the Minnesota Chippewa Tribe, also called the White Earth Nation (Gaa-waabaabiganikaag Anishinaabeg, lit.
-"People from where there is an abundance of white clay"), is a federally recognized Native American band located in northwestern Minnesota.
+"People from where there is an abundance of white clay"), is a federally recognized Native American band in northwestern Minnesota.
 The band's land base is the White Earth Indian Reservation.

 With 19,291 members in 2007, the White Earth Band is the largest of the six component bands of the federally recognized Minnesota Chippewa Tribe, formed after the 1934 Indian Reorganization Act.
-It is also the largest band in the state of Minnesota.
+It is also the largest band in Minnesota.

-The five other member tribe of the Minnesota Chippewa Tribe are the Bois Forte Band (Nett Lake), Fond du Lac Band, Grand Portage Band, Leech Lake Band, and Mille Lacs Band.
+The five other member tribes of the Minnesota Chippewa Tribe are the Bois Forte Band (Nett Lake), Fond du Lac Band, Grand Portage Band, Leech Lake Band, and Mille Lacs Band.

 History

+The White Earth Nation was formed by joining multiple Chippewa bands from north central Minnesota.
+They had been displaced by European-American settlement and consolidated onto a reservation in Mahnomen, Becker, and Clearwater Counties.
+Six Minnesota Chippewa bands enroll members separately today, but they combine numbers when identifying the entire tribe.
+According to the Minnesota Chippewa Tribe council, the White Earth Band had 19,291 enrolled members in July 2007, making it the largest Anishinaabe tribe in the state.